ngokhoa1202/cs-note/programming/principles/function/Currying function.md

 # Definition
 - Currying is the technique of translating a a function that takes multiple arguments into a sequence of families of functions, <mark class="hltr-yellow">each taking a single argument</mark>:
-	- Give a function $f: (X \times Y) \to Z$.
+	- Given a function $f: (X \times Y) \to Z$.
 	- Currying function $f$ constructs a new function $g$ so that $g: X \to (Y \to Z)$.
 	- The implication is $f(x,y)=g(x)(y)$.
-- A curried function is a function that takes multiple arguments one at a time, returning a new function for each argument until all arguments have been provided.
+- A curried function is a function that takes multiple arguments once at a time, returning a new function for each argument until all arguments have been provided.
 - A curried function is also known as <mark class="hltr-yellow">partially applied function</mark> and the invocation of it is also known as *partial application*.
 ```Javascript title='Example for curried function'
 // Regular function